webboty/Dexter-Wiki/Scratch-extension.md

 <BR>
 https://www.facebook.com/steamaker/videos/577470826025034/

 To setup communications between Dexter and your browser, a Node.JS proxy between websockets and [Dexter's raw socket interface](Dexter-Networking) is required.
+[Node.js and a proxy](nodejs-webserver#a-node-js-websocket-server) is available on the current image, but since it is running from Dexters IP address, the browser will see it as a cross site scripting security vulnerability and refuse to work.
+Running a Node.JS proxy on localhost, however, is allowed.
 To set that up:
 - Node.js installed on your local machine<br>
 https://nodejs.org/en/download/
 - Make a folder, and at the command prompt, npm init it and install ws.
 You can just take the defaults for each question during the init. e.g.